How underfunding created a vicious cycle of privatization (Americanization)

 63% of hospitals under $100M revenue had deficits

-Ontario has the second-fewest hospital beds per capita in Canada
+Ontario has the second-fewest hospital beds per capita in Canada4

 The Solution